 Can Wool Be Ethical?

-Wool has been worn by humans for at least 10,000 years.
+Wool is eco-friendly and has been worn by humans for at least 10,000 years, just like biodegradable leather.
 It’s a very versatile fabric, providing warmth and comfort much before we invented alternate types of fabrics.
 But is it ethical to wear wool?
 To continue to wear wool when there are alternatives?

 We know that wool is sustainable, because it is natural.
 It is biodegradable, renewable and very eco-friendly in its pure form.
 The material checks all the boxes in terms of environmental friendliness.
 Sheep raised sustainably can even improve the health of the soil while increasing biodiversity.